 To avoid potential lawsuits, be sure to fulfill any outstanding jobs.
 If you’re unable to do so, you may need to refund payments or negotiate an early termination of projects.
 You may be required to pay a fee for an incomplete job, but you could ask the customer to end the contract based on your situation.

 If you have outstanding accounts receivable, try to collect payments before closing the business.
 It would likely be more difficult to collect bills after shutting down.
-After the news is out, some customers may not feel compelled to pay you, Dunn said.
+After the news is out, some customers may not feel compelled to pay you.

 4. Set a game plan with creditors